steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Custom-Multi-Level-Menus.md

 #### Menu Back

-This [Image](../../HALion-Macro-Page/pages/Image.md) control displays a backgroud picture, which is simply a black panel.
+This [Image](../../HALion-Macro-Page/pages/Image.md) control displays a backgroud image, in this case, a black panel.

 ### Menu Root
-This template contains four instances of the [RootMenutEntry](#rootmenuentry) template, one for each oscillator subgroup.
-The entries are determined by their Template Parameters: The names of the entries is set with the MenuText (Standard, Sync, Cross, or XOR).
+This template contains four instances of the [RootMenuEntry](#rootmenuentry) template, one for each oscillator subgroup.
+The entries are determined by their template parameters: The names of the entries is set with the MenuText parameter (Standard, Sync, Cross, or XOR).
 All four entries must be connected to the same Popup List variable ``@submenus`` and the OnValues must be set accordingly (1-4).
 When hovering the mouse over a menu entry, it will open the submenu template that refers to the OnValues 1-4.

 ![Custom Multi-Level Menu Root Entry](../images/Custom-Multi-Level-Menu-Root-Entry.png)